ThoughtWorks-DPS/dps-starterkit-java/docs/running-kubernetes-local.md

 Use the listed commands to do the following:

-- `% helm template --output-dir=output/ helm` - Generate the Kubernetes config from the helm template directory in `dps-multi-module-starterkit-java`
+- `% helm template --output-dir=output/ helm` - Generate the Kubernetes config from the helm template directory in `dps-starterkit-java`
-- `% helm upgrade --install dps-multi-module-starterkit-java helm --set tag=latest -f helm/api-2-dev.yaml -n api-2-dev` - Run latest docker image build and push to registry within local K8s cluster.
+- `% helm upgrade --install dps-starterkit-java helm --set tag=latest -f helm/api-2-dev.yaml -n api-2-dev` - Run latest docker image build and push to registry within local K8s cluster.